bitquery/graphql-docs/docs/query-features/arguments/Other_Chains_arguments.md

 ---
 sidebar_position: 3
-title: "Arguments on Algorand, Hedera & Other Chains — Bitquery API"
+title: "Arguments on Algorand, Hedera & Other Chains"
 description: "Examples of the arguments API on non-EVM chains including Algorand and Hedera with Bitquery GraphQL."
 keywords: [Bitquery, GraphQL, arguments, Algorand, Hedera]
 ---